 In the event of an investigation, it is essential that no information on child protection concerns relating to a child or young person are disclosed inappropriately.
 Any such leaks could have serious consequences for both the child or young person concerned and any investigation.

 If uncertain about what information may be shared, advice should be taken or referral made to Bristol’s Information Sharing Protocol.
-Further guidance is also contained in Bristol Refugee Rights’ Information Sharing and Confidentiality Policy.
+Further guidance is also contained in Bristol Refugee Rights’ Information Sharing and Disclosure Policy and Data Protection and Confidentiality Policy.

 Whilst parents/carers have the right to see any records kept on their child, this might not always be appropriate and should not put the child/young person or a staff member at risk.